 The Hisense U6G has a mediocre frequency response.
 Like most TVs, there's almost no bass response, and it can't produce any thump or rumble.
 Above the low-frequency extension, the sound profile is closer to flat, except for high treble sounds, so most dialogue is clear.
 It can get very loud, but there's some compression and pumping at high volumes.

 The Hisense U6G has okay distortion handling.
 It's more significant at its max volume than at moderate listening levels.
 Even at its max volume, it's not noticeable unless you have a well-trained ear.

 Update 12/15/2021: We incorrectly stated that this TV runs Android 10.
 It's still on Android 9.

 Unlike the higher-end 2021 Hisense TVs, the Hisense U6G runs Android TV 9 instead of 10, which doesn't feel as smooth as Android 10, but it's still a great smart interface.
 There weren't any bugs or issues while using it.

 Unfortunately, like most TVs on the market, there are ads throughout the home page and the app store.

 The remote is a bit different from the one included with the Hisense U8G.
-It features a full numpad and six quick access buttons that can't be reassigned.
-It has a built-in mic for voice control through Google Assistant or Alexa.
-Voice commands can be used to search for content, change inputs, or ask simple questions.
+It features a full numpad and six quick access buttons that you can't reassign and has a built-in mic for voice control through Google Assistant or Alexa.
+You can use voice commands to search for content, change inputs, or ask simple questions.